typpo/quickchart-js/README.md

 Returns a base 64 data URL beginning with `data:image/png;base64`.

-### toFile(pathOrDescriptor: string): Promise
+### toFile(pathOrDescriptor: PathLike | FileHandle): Promise

-Creates a file containing your chart image.
+Given a filepath string or a writable file handle, creates a file containing your chart image.

 ## More examples